 Pets are only allowed if they are confined in a box, basket or other container.
 This basically means only small dogs able to be carried in a pet carrier are allowed onboard.
 You should ask and receive permission first from the crew.
 Pets also need to travel on the outside deck if available.

 Until a couple of years ago, the need for a carrier was often not enforced, with even larger dogs allowed onboard.
 But after a few incidents, the written rules are these days being enforced.
 There are signs on the walls at many ferry terminals.
+And even if your dog is in a carrier, unfortunately, there is still a chance the crew may deny permission.

 Privately-Operated Ferries in Sydney